-Single, fractional dose of polio vaccine induces primingJanuary 31st, 2013 in Diseases, Conditions, Syndromes /
+Single, fractional dose of polio vaccine induces primingJanuary 31, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Priming immune responses are induced in most infants after vaccination with a single dose of inactivated poliovirus vaccine (IPV), according to a study published in the Jan.
 31 issue of the New England Journal of Medicine.

 Sonia Resik, M.D., Ph.D., from the Pedro Kouri Institute in Havana, and colleagues assessed the extent of priming immune responses after the administration of IPV in a cohort of 310 Cuban infants who were randomized to receive a fractional dose of IPV (one-fifth of a full dose) or a full dose administered at the ages of 4 and 8 months.